China Merchants breaks five-year REIT listing drought for Hong Kong market

 Sumeet Singh, head of research and IPOs at research firm Aequitas, also said Hong Kong investors tended to prefer bigger fry.

 "Hong Kong has always been a growth market, with investors looking for the next Tencent, Meituan or now even Alibaba.
-A REIT is just not as exciting in terms of future prospects," he said.
+A REIT is just not as exciting in terms of future prospects," he said in research published on the Smartkarma platform.

 The China Merchants REIT bookbuild started on Thursday and the units are expected to be priced on Tuesday, with trade due to start on Dec.
 10. The deal was first proposed in September and put on hold while financial market sentiment improved.